underground-software/ILKD_course_materials/setup.md

 0. Save and exit your text editor

-0. Modify the files `/home/$USER/.gitconfig` and `/home/$USER/.muttrc`

-    Replace "Your Name Here" with your actual full name.
-    If you don't do this you will lose points for not following the directions 😉

 0. Make a commit out of your changes

     By default, git will not be tracking changes to newly created files.